OpenPrinting/openprinting.github.io/_pages/achievements.md

 I started writing a [PostScript Printer Application](https://github.com/OpenPrinting/ps-printer-app) for printing on PostScript printers with their manufacturer's PPD files (~4000 PPDs included in the [Snap](https://snapcraft.io/ps-printer-app), all free ones which come with distributions, user can add own ones) and once having this completely working (with support for installable accessories, polling settings from the printer, ...)
 I decided to [generalize this for CUPS drivers and turn this into a library](https://github.com/OpenPrinting/ps-printer-app/discussions/8)), ending up with the [pappl-retrofit](https://github.com/OpenPrinting/pappl-retrofit) project based on Michael Sweet's [PAPPL}(https://github.com/michaelrsweet/pappl).

 Using this library the effort for retro-fitting CUPS drivers is low, and needs only very small changes in C code for configuring the Printer Application and for a method to find out which printers are supported.
 More substantial C programming is only needed if one wants to add some special functionality (like downloading HP's proprietary plugin in the HPLIP Printer Application).
-The original PPD files (or PPD generators) and filters are then package together with the Printer Application and that's it.
+The original PPD files (or PPD generators) and filters are then packaged together with the Printer Application and that's it.

 pappl-retrofit has all functionalities to list the PPD files, to generate `get-printer-attributes` IPP responses from the PPD files, find the best PPD option settings for given job IPP attributes, create `media-ready` lists of loaded media, run CUPS filters to execute the print jobs, stream jobs whenever possible, ...